laurenshutt/laurenshutt.dev/README.md

 # laurenshutt.dev

-Personal portfolio for Lauren Shutt — front-end developer focused on immersive UI, microinteractions, and playful design systems.
+This is the repo for my personal portfolio site.
+I wanted to create an early-2000s analog whimsy that would evoke the feeling I got when I first fell in love with web development.
+I focused on building an immersive UI, with gamified microinteractions and a playful codebase featuring accessibility-aware components and lightweight, framework-free JavaScript.

 ## Preview

 ![Site preview](./img/preview.png)

-## About

-This site is a custom-built portfolio designed to feel like an interactive desktop environment.

-It focuses on:
-- Microinteractions and motion
-- Experimental UI patterns
-- Accessibility-aware components
-- Lightweight, framework-free JavaScript

 ## Features